 The Military Medal is the highest French military honor for Non-Commissioned Officers and soldiers.
-It may be granted in recognition of outstanding service to general officers.

 Often called “the Non- Commissioned Officer (NCOs’) Legion of Honor,” the Military Medal is the third highest French decoration in the order of precedence, after the Order of the Legion of Honor and the Order of Liberation.